openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ##### The Information is False

-Sergeant O’Dell attempts to invoke the *heal* boon in order close a gunshot wound suffered by one of her fellow troopers.
+Sergeant O’Dell attempts to invoke the *heal* boon in order to close a gunshot wound suffered by one of her fellow troopers.
 Unfortunately, she assesses the wound incorrectly, attempting to remove a bullet that actually went clean through.
 The patient falls unconscious from the extreme pain caused by O'Dell digging around for a non-existent slug.

 Inspector Bell attempts to blast one of the werewolves besetting her party with a shell of silver buckshot from her trusty sawed-off.
 She watches in horror, however, as the silver holds no power over the fiends.
 Their investigation was incorrect; these are no ordinary lycanthropes.